flyve-mdm/ios-inventory-library/README.md

 ## Synopsis

-This library help you to create a complete inventory of your iOS devices: both hardware and software informations are collected.
-You get the data about processor, memory, drives, sensors, etc. and also the list and description of installed application on any devices in a beautifull XML as protocol compatible with FusionInventory for GLPI.
+This library helps you to create a complete inventory of your iOS devices: both hardware and software informations are collected.
+You get the data about networks, memory, drives, etc., in a beautifull XML as protocol compatible with FusionInventory for GLPI.

-You can find more information here:
+You can find more information about the Inventory Protocol here:
 <https://github.com/flyve-mdm/flyve-mdm-ios-inventory/wiki/inventory-specifications>

 **What's included?**

 * Hardware
+* Bios
+* Operating System
 * Memory
+* Storages
 * Drives
 * Cpus
 * Simcards